Bengal1/Simple-Transformer/README.md

 * Alternative method to embedding: *Token IDs* - token IDs id a simpe method which every token gets aunique integer.
 This is a more simple approch that reduce the computing and space complexity, However it misses the contextual connection between tokens because of that simplicity.
 ## Transformer

+TODO:
+* change N to E for the use of embedding dimension
+* s

 ### "Attentiona Is All You Need"

 ### Attention